 Do I need to offer HTTPS access to my site?

-Starting in January 2018, Google will release version 56 which will begin warning users when they are on a page that has a text box of any type (not just credit cards or passwords).
+Starting in January 2018, Google released version 56 which began warning users when they are on a page that has a text box of any type (not just credit cards or passwords).

 How will this look in the browser?